lazywithclass/learning/to-study/obsidian-vault/Erlang.md

 In the first part they talk about interpreters.
 Pretty interesting, not really tied to Erlang though so I'd skip it if you were not interested.

-Second part is about concurrency and its patterns (rpc, Futures.
+Second part is about concurrency and its patterns (rpc, Futures, ...).

 ## The language